We previously derived the time evolution operators for both Hamiltons equations and the Schrodinger equation.

 where the density matrix is defined below.

-If we take the derivative of the density matrix we use the chain rule
+Taking the derivative of the density matrix we use the chain rule.

 Since the derivative of the probability is

-Make a time evolution operator as the exponentiation
+a time evolution operator can be defined as the exponentiation.

 In the interaction picture we split the Hamiltonian into time independent and a time dependent part.